U.S. Raid on Rabaul Demoralizing to Japs

 "The fact that I had only five ships taxi in didn't sink in on them at the moment.
 (Trout and Keyes in their wounded plane managed somehow to avoid the Jap fighters picking off stragglers and limped back to land about 15 minutes behind us.)"

 "For two days we kept hoping that each phone call to the Squadron Headquarters would be from a Navy PT boat squadron or a PBY squadron or even a submarine headquarters saying that Wilkins and Mackey had somehow been snatched out of the Harbor or picked up off a remote beach on the south coast of New Britain.

 "The realization that Ray Wilkins, the one pilot who had outlasted all others in the Southwest Pacific and for 23 months had dodged that bullet bearing his name, was lost in action, finally set it."

 There were many heroes in the air on Bloody Tuesday over Rabaul in 1943.
-Courage, determination, and sacrifice was evident in each bomber and each fighter that confronted the Japanese and turned the Gibraltar of the Pacific into an inferno.
-In some measure Ken's Men saw themselves as at last avenging the attack on Pearl Harbor nearly two years before.
+Courage, determination, and sacrifice were evident in each bomber and each fighter that confronted the Japanese and turned the Gibraltar of the Pacific into an inferno.
+In some measure, Ken's Men saw themselves as at last avenging the attack on Pearl Harbor nearly two years before.

 Undoubtedly there were many acts that may have merited our Nation's highest honor.
 A great many airmen performed that day with courage Above and Beyond the Call of Duty.